cosminmgit/GCP-Dynamic-Ansible-Inventory/README.md

 When calling the tagged servers, append "tag" in front of the actual nametag.
 In playbooks, use this for hosts.
 EX: hosts: tag_webserver

+TIP: Change "StrictHostKeyChecking no" on the control node so you don't get asked for prompt when connecting for the first time.